gilkeyio/type-expression/README.md

 - Relies on TypeScript’s recursive-type depth; extremely large expressions may hit compiler limits.
 - Division is floating-point; exact rationals aren’t supported (yet).
 - Planned: publish to npm under type-expression, add bigint support, CI tests.
+- The type testing library is interesting; might be worth exploring more on its own.

 ## Contributing